-On 22 June, the “war of extermination“ (Operation Barbarossa) started against the Soviet Union.
-The German Armed Forces were mainly responsible for the prisoners of war.
-Every third Soviet war prisoner entering the German Reich between 1941 and 1945, had to pass the Stalag system 326 (VI K) Senne.
-It was mainly recruitment and transit camp for Military District VI.
-The former Military District VI corresponds more or less to the present federal state of North Rhine – Westphalia.
-The main objective of the so-called „Russenlager“ (Russian Camp) was the provision of workers.
+The „war of extermination“ (Operation Barbarossa) against the Soviet Union began on 22 June 1941.
+The main responsibility for the prisoners of war lay with the German Armed Forces.
+Every third Soviet POW entering the German Reich between 1941 and 1945 had to go through the Stalag system 326 (VI K) Senne, which served mainly as a recruitment and transition camp for Wehrkreis VI, the latter corresponding more or less to the present federal state 0f North Rhine – Westphalia.
+The main purpose of the so-called „Russenlager“ (Russian camp) was the supply of forced labour.

-Seit 1970 the area has been used by the LAFP Training Academy Erich Klausener.
+Since 1970 the site has been used by the Police Training Academy (LAFP) Erich Klausener.

 70th anniversary of the end of World War II.